deborahmoreira/data_structure_ii/wikipedia_network/README.md

 ## Part II - Different ways to draw the network

-Using some tools such as [Gephi](https://gephi.org/), [Retina](https://ouestware.gitlab.io/retina/beta) and [Gephisto](https://jacomyma.github.io/gephisto/) we can visualize our network in different colors and shapes, which help us to better understand what was builded in previous section.
+For the second part of this project we used the `.grapml` output file of our pipeline and some other powerful tools such as [Gephi](https://gephi.org/), [Retina](https://ouestware.gitlab.io/retina/beta) and [Gephisto](https://jacomyma.github.io/gephisto/) to visualize and display our network in different layouts, colors and shapes, which help us to better understand what was builded in previous section.

 ### Gephi

-With this powerful tool it's possible to import the `.grapml` that we already have and calculate many other metrics easily.
-Futhermore, this open-source tool allow us to represent the color of nodes based on a metrics and create mutiple filters as needed.
+With this powerful tool it's possible to import the pipeline's `.grapml` output file  and calculate many other metrics easily.
+Futhermore, this open-source tool allowed us to display our network with specific layouts, represent the color of nodes based on a metrics and use mutiple filters as needed.

 * :globe_with_meridians: See the network as a HTML page [![Open in git](https://img.shields.io/badge/webpage-open%20here-green)](https://deborahmoreira.github.io/data_structure_ii/wikipedia_network/network/)